 Join the practice

 Registering is simple and takes a few minutes.
-You will be asked to fill in a simple form to complete and provide us with some identification and proof of address, i.e. driving licence, passport, and a utility bill to confirm your address.
+You will be asked to fill in a simple form to complete.
+You do not need proof of address or immigration status, ID or an NHS number.

 You will be asked to make an appointment with our nurse for a new patient medical, which includes taking details of your past medical history and a check of your current medication – please remember to bring all medication you are currently taking with you to the appointment.
 The nurse will also check your blood pressure, height & weight, and discuss smoking/drinking, any family history of note, and, for women, take details of the last smear / mammography.
 It would also be useful if you could bring a urine sample, in a small clean bottle, for testing.